 “Millet has nourished Ghanaian communities for thousands of years” For thousands of years, it has nourished many communities and is grown in both the West and East African plain.
 The pearl millet is typically grown in West Africa, and the finger millet is grown in East Africa.
 I love that it’s affordable, nutritious, has a long shelf life, and is a rich source of minerals.”

-Barnyard millet khichdi with some flavorsome barbecued veggies and cottage cheese that have been marinated with sorghum millet.
-I don’t know what will you call this platter, but if you ask me, it is a bridge that helps me take you towards our desi food with little more style and love.
+Barnyard millet khichdi with some flavorsome barbecue veggies and cottage cheese that have been marinated with sorghum millet.
+I don’t know what you will call this platter, but if you ask me, it is a bridge that helps me take you toward our desi food with a little more style and love.

 Nutritionally barnyard millet is a superior grain with good amounts of macro-nutrients and dietary fiber.
 This tiny wonder grain is a good source of B-complex vitamins and is good for elders, too, especially diabetic patients

-In ecological agriculture, old, native varieties are often grown, thus promoting biodiversity.
+Ecological agriculture often grows old and native varieties to promote biodiversity.
 Millet does not need a lot of water and is very resistant.
 This makes the use of pesticides superfluous, which is why Millet is ideal for organic farming.
 The stalks of the millet plant can often be reused as natural fibers.